activescott/apple-notes-export/README.md

 # Building

 The package is written using Apple's "JavaScript for Automation", part of the [Open Scripting Architecture (OSA)](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptX/Concepts/osa.html#//apple_ref/doc/uid/TP40001571) that essentially allows you to use JavaScript to do the same things that AppleScript does.
+It must be run on macOS under the account/login that you want to access Apple Notes data from.

 To run the script run the following from the root of the repo:

     yarn start

+Note, you should look at the bottom of hte file to see what the default startup routine is defaulting too.